facebook/infer/_docs/01-adding-models.md

   [`infer/models/java/src/com/facebook/infer/models/InferBuiltins.java`](https://github.com/facebook/infer/blob/master/infer/models/java/src/com/facebook/infer/models/InferBuiltins.java)
   [`infer/models/java/src/com/facebook/infer/models/InferUndefined.java`](https://github.com/facebook/infer/blob/master/infer/models/java/src/com/facebook/infer/models/InferUndefined.java)

-For example, Infer treats Java hash maps using a recency abstraction model: Infer remembers the last two keys being added by `put` and checked by `containsKey`, which can be used to make sure that no null pointer exceptions are coming from the fact that `get(key)` returns null when `key` is not not in the map.
+For example, Infer treats Java hash maps using a recency abstraction model: Infer remembers the last two keys being added by `put` and checked by `containsKey`, which can be used to make sure that no null pointer exceptions are coming from the fact that `get(key)` returns null when `key` is not in the map.
 This behavior can just be implemented via a model written in Java with the help of few helper functions understood by Infer.
 These models can be found in:

   [`infer/models/java/src/java/util/HashMap.java`](https://github.com/facebook/infer/blob/master/infer/models/java/src/java/util/HashMap.java)